 |Grades||Tuition & Fees|

-- Tuition includes books, trips, and activities for grades K-4.
+- Tuition includes books, trips, yearbooks, and activities for grades K-4.

-- Tuition includes trips, activities, athletic fees and PINE’s one-to-one device program for grades 5-8.
+- Tuition includes off-campus education trips, activities, yearbook, athletic fees and PINE’s one-to-one device program for grades 5-8.
 Textbook purchases are the responsibility of the parents.

 - Tuition includes off-campus education trips, activities, yearbook and athletic fees for grades 9–12.
-Overnight Trips will be charged separately.
 Textbook and personal technology device purchases are the responsibility of the parents.

 Flexible Tuition - Investing In Your Child’s Future

 “Our son has truly benefitted from the small classes, quality teachers and unique opportunities which are the hallmarks of an education at The Pine School.
 Being an active member of this close-knit community for over 10 years has better prepared our son for life, which is the ultimate return on our investment.”